Tambaram Velankanni Kamban Express

-The Chennai Egmore–Karaikal Kamban Express is an Express train belonging to Southern Railway zone that runs between and in India.
+The Chennai Egmore – Velankanni Kamban Express is an Express train belonging to Southern Railway zone that runs between Chennai Egmore and Velankanni in India.
 It is currently being operated with 16175/16176 train numbers on a daily basis.

 History

-During meter gauge services, this train ran as a regular express train from nagore to chennai via Nagapattinam, tiruvarur, mayladuthurai, villupuram in the name of kamban express.
-This train got its name kamban express because one of the famous Tamil poet kamban's tomb is situated at nattarasan kottai near karaikudi and kambar birth is located at thiruvezhumbur near kuthalam, as this train passes through these two important places in the history of kamban, so this train got its name as kamban express. this train is attached with a slip coaches dedicated for Karaikudi while the remaining rakes of the express train has been sent to nagore via Nagapattinam.
-During those times, this train is numbered as 6175/76.
-After the conversion to broad-gauge of all railway lines, except the thiruvarur karaikudi section, all the other meter gauge railway tracks are converted to broad gauge around 2010 itself.
-But the thiruvarur karaikudi section underwent gauge conversion during 2013 only.
-In this intermediate period(2010), the kamban express was allocated to run between karaikal to chennai egmore via nagore, thiruvarur, mayiladuthurai, villupuram which is its old slip coach route and a new slip coach route from nagapattinam to velankanni as velankanni express.
-Around 2019 gauge conversion of the thiruvarur karaikudi section is completed and opened for passenger traffic and the peralam karaikal line also underwent reconstruction and gauge conversion process and it is expected to be completed by 2025.
-Now railways plans to reoperate this train to its very old route via chennai egmore, villupuram, mayiladuthurai, peralam, thirunallaru, karaikal, thiruvarur, thiruthuraipoondi, karaikudi after the gauge conversion completes on the peralam karaikal section in order not to eliminate and avoid any stoppages for this train.
+During meter gauge services, this train ran as a regular express train from Nagore to Chennai via Nagapattinam, Thiruvarur, Mayiladuthurai, Villupuram in the name of Kamban express.
+This train got its name Kamban express because one of the famous Tamil poet Kamban's tomb is situated at Nattarasankottai near Sivagangai and Kambar birth is located at Thiruvezhumbur near Kuthalam, as this train passes through these two important places in the history of Kamban, so this train got its name as Kamban express.
+This train had slip coaches dedicated for Karaikkudi in the past while the remaining coaches of the express train were sent to Nagore via Nagapattinam and to Velankanni (till 2020, post conversion to broad gauge).
+During those times, this train was numbered as 6175/76.
+Except the Thiruvarur - Karaikudi section, all the other meter gauge railway tracks were converted to broad gauge around 2010 itself.
+But the Thiruvarur Karaikudi section underwent gauge conversion circa 2013 only.
+In this intermediate period(2010-13), the Kamban express was running between Karaikal and Chennai Egmore via nagore, Thiruvarur, Mayiladuthurai, Villupuram which is its old slip coach route and a new slip coach route from Nagapattinam to Velankanni as Velankanni express.
+Around 2019, gauge conversion of the thiruvarur karaikudi section was completed and opened for passenger traffic and the Peralam Karaikal line also underwent reconstruction and gauge conversion process and was completed by 2026.
+Now railways operates this train from Tambaram to Velankanni via Villupuram, Mayiladuthurai, Peralam, Thirunallaru, Karaikal from 20 may 2026.

 Service

-The 16175/Chennai Egmore–Karaikal Kamban Express has an average speed of 42 km/h and covers 361 km in 7h 50m.
-The 16176/Karaikal–Chennai Egmore Kambam Express has an average speed of 110 km/h and covers 361 km in 7h 45m.
+The 16175/Tambaram–Velankanni Kamban Express has an average speed of 46 km/h and covers 324 km in 7hrs.
+The 16176/Velankanni–Tambaram Kamban Express has an average speed of 48 km/h and covers 324 km in 6hrs 45min.